kukuu/integration/monitoring-alerting.md

 # Monitoring and Alerting system for improving CD pipeline

-Implementing a robust monitoring and alerting system is crucial for detecting and responding to issues in real-time.
-Below are examples of popular tools and a code snippet to showcase how you can set up monitoring and alerting:
+Implementing a robust monitoring and alerting system is crucial for detecting and responding to issues in real time.

+Tools: Application monitoring tools (New Relic, Datadog, Prometheus, Grafana), incident tracking systems (ServiceNow).
+Below are examples of popular tools and a code snippet to showcase how you can set up monitoring and alerting to track the performance and health of the newly implemented systems:

 ## Monitoring